bhumi1102/rails/guides/source/layouts_and_rendering.md

 This guide focuses on the interaction between Controllers and Views in the Model-View-Controller (MVC) pattern.
 A Rails Controller is responsible for orchestrating the process of handling an HTTP request and composing a response.
 The Controller first hands off data access logic to the Model.
 Then, when it's time to send a response back to the browser, the Controller hands things off to the View.
 This guide will focus on the handoff between the Controller and the View.

-In broad strokes, this involves deciding what should be sent as the response and calling an appropriate method to create that response.
-If the response is a full-blown view, Rails also does some extra work to wrap the view in a layout and possibly to pull in partial views.
+The Controller to View interaction has two parts.
+First part involves the Controller deciding what [type of response](#creating-responses) to send and using appropriate method to create that response.
+If the response is a full-blown view, it's wrapped in the correct layout and view partials are pulled in as well.

 Creating Responses
 ------------------